 Colonel Ponder originally called the town Pawpaw because of the number of pawpaw trees in the original area.
 When applying for a new post office, Ponder was informed that there was already another town in Arkansas with the name of Pawpaw.
 Undeterred, the Colonel changed the name to Walnut Ridge, in a nod to the number of walnut trees in the new area.

-In September 1964, four young men from Liverpool landed at the Walnut Ridge airport to be transported to a nearby vacation spot, with a planned return to the plane two days later.
-The schedule was to be kept secret, but word leaked out, and when the Beatles returned to Walnut Ridge on Sunday, most of the town was waiting.
-In September 2011, the town of Walnut Ridge dedicated a life-size sculpture of the group in the city’s downtown area.
+In September 1964, four young men from Liverpool landed at the airport in Walnut Ridge, Arkansas to be transported to a nearby vacation spot, with a planned return to the plane two days later.
+The schedule was to be kept secret, but word leaked out, and when the Beatles returned to Walnut Ridge on Sunday, most of the town was waiting to get a view of the group.
+In September 2011, the city of Walnut Ridge dedicated a life-size sculpture of the group in the city’s downtown area.
 The artwork depicts the group as they appear on the Abbey Road album cover.
 The Beatles sculpture is called “The British Invasion of the Rock ‘N’ Roll Highway,” in reference to Walnut Ridge’s location along the historic Rock ‘N’ Roll Highway 67.
 In September 2012, Walnut Ridge hosted the inaugural Beatles at the Ridge Music Festival.
 The event combined with Iron Mountain Festival, a long-running event the community hosted each October.
 The Beatles at the Ridge Music Festival pays homage to the area’s musical heritage.
 In conjunction with the first festival, the community unveiled the Guitar Walk, a 115 foot-long by 40 foot-wide guitar, based on an Epiphone Casino played by John Lennon, honoring the musicians that played along the nearby Rock ‘N’ Roll Highway 67.
-The guitar features nine plaques dedicated to some of the country’s musical legends, including Conway Twitty, Johnny Cash, Elvis Presley, Jerry Lee Lewis, Sonny Burgess and Billy Lee Riley.
+The guitar features nine plaques dedicated to American musical legends, including Conway Twitty, Johnny Cash, Elvis Presley, Jerry Lee Lewis, Sonny Burgess and Billy Lee Riley.
 The intro plaque features audio from Gov. Mike Beebe discussing growing up along Rock ‘N’ Roll Highway 67 and the importance music has played in the history of Arkansas.